-The AOD Research Network comprises Western researchers with a range of disciplinary backgrounds including psychology, social work, criminology and public health:
+The Addictions Research Network comprises Western researchers with a range of disciplinary backgrounds including psychology, social work, criminology and public health:

-The network aims to foster high quality research on critical substance use issues facing communities within South Western and Western Sydney.
+The network aims to foster high quality research on critical substance use issues and psychosocial health comorbidities facing communities in the greater Western Sydney region.
 Our research is community driven and underpinned by significant partnerships with SWSLHD Drug Health Services, and a range of non-government organisations in South Western and Western Sydney.
 Please see a list of current projects below.

 Our network also provides mentoring to emerging drug and alcohol researchers.
 If you are a researcher interested in joining our network please contact Dr Elizabeth Conroy.

 Postgraduate students with a specific interest in substance use and gambling comorbidity are invited to contact Dr Conroy to discuss their suitability to apply for an Office of Responsible Gambling PhD Scholarship.
 The funding is up to $55,000 per year for three years per candidate and applications close 20/01/2021.
 Further information can be found on the ORG website (opens in a new window).

 The research capacity building project is a two-year collaboration between WSU-THRI and SWSLHD Drug Health Services focused on building research capacity within Drug Health Services.
 The project has a number of components including a webinar series, mentoring program, and presentation skills workshop.
 It is aimed at SWSLHD Drug Health Services clinicians who are interested in becoming more involved in research, from those who want to contribute to an existing project through to those who want to lead their own project.

 Further details regarding how to access the program and the schedule of events will be released in early 2021.